NobbyBop/cs392-bun/README.md

 4. minishell - a mini shell, written in C. Students must implement several commands and emulate the functionality of a shell.
 Involves signal handling.
 Knowledge of forks(), etc.
 5. sl - Students must utilize pipes to sort the output of ls.
 Knowledge of forks(), dup2(), etc.
 6. trivia - Students must utilize sockets to create a client and server that runs a real-time trivia game.
-Some example messages that would be redirected to Code:
+Some example messages that would be forwarded to Code:
 ```
 {
         "user": "Student",